Configure an Implicit Grant

 Authorization Grant Type

-The OAuth 2.0 authorization grant to use to obtain the access token.
+The OAuth 2.0 authorization grant type to use to obtain the access token.
 Select Implicit Grant.

 The URI for a page the user can use to log into your service.
 The Alexa app displays this page when the user begins the account linking process.
 Refer back to Authorization URI for details and requirements.